 In Short: executive director of the space, cyber, and telecom law program at Nebraska Law, lawyer with a background in cyber law (crime, security, policy) and recent focus into national security and space issues, research development is my jam, two wonderful humans call me mom, a determined albeit slow runner, frequent hair changer, reader of fantasy, scifi, romance, and graphic novels, tv lover, married to a concert and event chef who has cooked for Paul McCartney, but I was more excited about Cher.

 Elsbeth is the Executive Director of the Space, Cyber, and Telecommunications law programs at the University of Nebraska College of Law.
-There she oversees program development and strategic growth, program budgets, government and commercial collaboration and relationship development, domestic and international student recruitment and relations, student research projects and proposals, the Lachs Moot Court Competition team, online classroom structure and technology deployment, and serves as the main on-campus contact for LL.M., J.S.D. and J.D. students specializing in space, cyber, or telecommunications law.
+There she oversees program development and strategic growth, program budgets, government and commercial collaborations, research projects and proposals, the Manfred Lachs Moot Court Competition team, online classroom structure and technology deployment, and serves as the main on-campus contact for LL.M., J.S.D. and J.D. students specializing in space, cyber, or telecommunications law.

-In her free time Elsbeth enjoys being a mother to two young children, reading, running, Netflix binging, crafting, and indulging in being an all around internet junkie.
-Her hair will probably be different every time you see her.
+In her free time Elsbeth enjoys being a mother to two young children, reading, running, training for her first triathlon this summer, and indulging in being an all-around internet junkie.

-If you or your group is seeking a speaker on space, cyber, or telecommunications law, international student development (or any related topic) you can learn more about my speaking history and press recognition on the on my CV.
+If you or your group is seeking a speaker on space, cyber, or telecommunications law, Women in STEM, international student development (or any related topic) you can learn more about my speaking history and press recognition on the on my CV.